 17th Century Theories of Substance

-In contemporary, everyday language, the word “substance” tends to be a generic term used to refer to various kinds of material stuff (“we need to clean this sticky substance off the floor”) or as an adjective referring to something’s mass, size, or importance (“that is a substantial bookcase”).
+In contemporary, everyday language, the word “substance” tends to be a generic term used to refer to various kinds of material stuff (“We need to clean this sticky substance off the floor”) or as an adjective referring to something’s mass, size, or importance (“That is a substantial bookcase”).
 In 17th century philosophical discussion, however, this term’s meaning is only tangentially related to our everyday use of the term.
-For 17th century philosophers the term is reserved for the ultimate constituents of reality on which everything else depends.
+For 17th century philosophers, the term is reserved for the ultimate constituents of reality on which everything else depends.
 This article discusses the most important theories of substance from the 17th century: those of Descartes, Spinoza, and Leibniz.
 Although these philosophers were highly original thinkers, they shared a basic conception of substance inherited from the scholastic-Aristotelian tradition from which philosophical thinking was emerging.
 In a general sense each of these theories is a way of working out dual commitments: a commitment to substance as an ultimate subject and a commitment to the existence of God as a substance.
 In spite of these systematic similarities between the theories, they ultimately offer very different accounts of the nature of substance.
-Given the foundational role substance plays in the metaphysical schemes of these thinkers, it will not be surprising to find that these theories of substance underlie dramatically different accounts of the nature and structure of reality.
+Given the foundational role that substance plays in the metaphysical schemes of these thinkers, it will not be surprising to find that these theories of substance underlie dramatically different accounts of the nature and structure of reality.

 Table of Contents